OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 * <u>Source</u>: Corpus contributed by OpenLLM partners.
 * <u>Extracted from</u>: [theses.fr](https://theses.fr/?domaine=theses) and  [HAL](https://hal.science/).
 * <u>Description</u>: A collection of doctoral theses published in France.
 Dataset containing text retrieved through OCR.
+* <u>Pre-processing</u>:
-* <u>Text pre-processing</u>:
+  * <u>Text cleaning</u>:
-  * <u>Text cleaning</u>: References to HAL, symbols for page breaks and duplicate lines were removed (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/cdec8fd6369385455829ab39c2f04bcb1a8a475a/tokenization/text.py#L277)).
-Also, because the results of OCR on tables and graphics can give rise to garbage text, the text was cleaned by removing the most suspicious chunks.
-In particular, a chunk was removed if it was not detected as being written in French, English, Spanish, German or Italian, or if the perplexity of a CCNet Language Model on the chunk was higher than 2000 (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1946)).
+    * References to HAL, symbols for page breaks and duplicate lines were removed (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/cdec8fd6369385455829ab39c2f04bcb1a8a475a/tokenization/text.py#L277)).
+    * Because the results of OCR on tables and graphics can give rise to garbage text, the text was cleaned by removing the most suspicious pages.
+    In particular, a page was removed if it was not detected as being written in French, English, Spanish, German or Italian, or if the perplexity of a CCNet Language Model on the chunk was higher than 2000 (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1946)).
+    The code to compute CCNET perplexity, parallelizing on parquet files, is [available here](https://github.com/OpenLLM-France/Lucie-dataset-filtering).
   * <u>Filtering</u>: Texts with fewer than 1000 words or 10000 characters were removed (see [code details](https://github.com/OpenLLM-France/Lucie-Training/blob/7f1f7efa1288f709662a9067bf2c3db856b850f8/tokenization/data.py#L1975)).

 <!-- * <u>Citation</u>: No paper found. -->